Butternut Risotto with Apples and Parmesan

 DIRECTIONS:

-• In a heavy pot over medium heat, add the butter and oil and heat until bubbly.
-Stir in the diced squash and cook, stirring occasionally for 5-6 minutes until slightly softened.
+• In a heavy pot over medium heat, add 1 tablespoon olive oil and 1 tablespoon butter and heat until bubbly.
+Stir in the 2 cups butternut squash cut in ½" dice and cook, stirring occasionally for 5-6 minutes until slightly softened.

-• About 10 minutes into the simmering add the crumbled sage, salt and pepper.
+• About 10 minutes into the simmering add ¾ teaspoon dried sage, ½ teaspoon kosher salt and ¼ teaspoon black pepper.
 Continue to simmer and stir, adding more broth when the previous addition has been nearly absorbed.

-• Transfer risotto to a serving dish and sprinkle with remaining parmesan cheese and chopped parsley.
+• Transfer risotto to a serving dish and sprinkle with remaining parmesan cheese and 1 tablespoon parsley.
 Serve.

 RECIPE VIDEO: